CMDR-Squedie/EDConstrDepot/README.md

 To temporarily turn the transparency off, double-click the title bar or choose the Backdrop popup menu command.

-The tool can be heavily customized in the **EDConstrDepot.ini** file - no user interface is planned for this as of now.
+The app can be heavily customized in the **EDConstrDepot.ini** file - no user interface is planned for this as of now.
-The tool scans ALL your journal entries since Trailblazers update launch.
+It scans ALL your journal entries since Trailblazers update launch.
 To speed up application launch and/or skip long finished constructions, change the **IncludeFinished** and **JournalStart** options in the .ini file.

 Features: